The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: The Slepian-based IIA

-For many stochastic processes, the autocovariance functions of their clipped process is convex.
-Examples that are discussed in Section~\ref{sec:examples} include diffusion processes, processes with Gaussian, and Matérn autcovariances.
-The main advantage of the Slepian-based IIA is that for this class of covariance function, the approximated exceedance time distributions can be explicitly retrieved from the obtained relation.
-We have the following theorem that follows directly from Theorem~1 and Corollary~2 in \cite{Bengtsson2} and Proposition~\ref{equiv}. \begin{theorem} If the expected value $E_0(t)$ of the clipped Slepian process is differentiable with a non-positive derivative, then the IIA of the exceedance distribution has the following stochastic representation

-where $\tilde{T}_i$ is an i.i.d sequence of positive random variables having the survival function equal to $E_0(t)$ and $\nu$ is a random waiting time for the first success in a sequence of symmetric Bernoulli trials, i.e. it has geometric distribution with parameter $1/2$. \end{theorem}

-\begin{remark} A random variable $T_a$ (and its distribution) with the stochastic representation of Theorem~\ref{Th1} is called $2$-geometric divisible and the distribution of $\tilde T_i$'s is referred to as a geometric divisor of the distribution of $T_a$. \end{remark}
+We obtain the following rather unexpected equivalence between the two IIA approaches. \begin{corollary} Matching the covariance of the clipped process to the covariance of a stationary switch process is equivalent to matching the expected value of the clipped Slepian process with the expected value of a non-stationary switch process. \end{corollary}

+Additionally, Theorem \ref{equiv} also has implications for Theorem \ref{Th1}.
+Since any covariance function $R(t)$ that leads to the clipped covariance function $R_{cl}(t)$ having a non-positive derivative for $t>0$ will correspond to an expected value function that satisfies the conditions of Theorem \ref{Th1}, the theorem also provides a foundation for the ordinary IIA framework for a large class of Gaussian processes.

-Since $\Ex T_a=\infty $ in \eqref{eq:geomsum}, whenever $\Ex \tilde T_i=\infty$, we also have the following limitation for the choice of $E_0(t)$ in order to have a sensible IIA. \begin{corollary} If $S(t)$ is a survival function of a distribution such that $\int_0^\infty S(t) ~dt=\infty$, then it cannot be the expected value function of any stationary switch process.
+We end this section with a caveat on when both the Slepian-based and ordinary IIA approaches encounter technical difficulties.
+If $\Ex \tilde T_i=\infty$ this implies that $\Ex \widehat{T}=\infty $ in (\ref{eq:geomsum}), which leads to a limitation for the choice of $E_0(t)$ in order to have a sensible IIA. \begin{corollary} If $S(t)$ is a survival function of a distribution such that ${\int_0^\infty S(t)~dt=\infty}$, then it cannot be the expected value function of any stationary switch process.
+In particular, if a covariance function $r(t)$ of a Gaussian process yields a non-increasing and non-integrable expected value function